Battenburg markings: Canada

-Battenburg markings are used on plow trucks for transportation and infrastructure in some parts of Canada, primarily on the back to increase visibility and alert people driving on a highway during poor road conditions that there is a plow truck in use and they must slow down.
-The general colour scheme for a snowplow's rear reflective panel is yellow-green and black.

 Ontario

 The parts of Ontario that utilize Battenburg markings, which are generally used by EMS vehicles, include the Region of Niagara, Greater Sudbury, Peterborough, Lanark County, and Frontenac County.

 Battenburg markings on police vehicles are not a common sight.
 The first regional police service to ever officially use Battenburg markings on its vehicles was the St. Thomas Police Service when it tested its new police interceptors with Battenburg markings, which were inspired by the UK's Battenburg design with the familiar blue and yellow reflective markings, in order to help enhance visibility within the city.

 The Barrie Police Service later took a similar approach to redesigning its vehicle wraps, which was announced on 26 July 2022, when it unveiled a half-Battenburg marked police cruiser as part of a pilot project to evaluate its visibility within the community.
 This design featured the same blue and yellow reflective markings as those seen on many European police cars.
 As of 12 May 2023, the Barrie Police Service has officially adopted half-Battenburg markings on all of their fleets, eliminating stealthy dark navy body-colored vehicles and replacing them with white instead.

 During the autumn of 2023, the Cobourg Police Service (CPS) announced it would be the third police service in Canada to adopt Battenburg markings.
 A high-visibility Ford Explorer police vehicle with the markings is to be used by the service as part of a pilot project for 24 months.

+In summer 2026, the Ottawa Police Service (OPS) announced on Facebook a new initiative called Community Outreach Response Engagement (CORE).
+The CORE vehicle is equipped with Battenburg markings.

 Quebec

-In Quebec, Battenburg-style markings are used on various EMS vehicles, though some of the markings are reminiscent of Sillitoe tartan.
+In Quebec, Battenburg-style markings are used on various emergency vehicle vehicles, however most of the markings are Sillitoe tartan.